dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vmware-by-broadcom-hvc-2024-07-12/index.en.md

 ###### Here are my Key Takeaways:

 * A VMware Healthcare Customer took the time out of their busy schedule to tell their story and journey with VCF, that started in 2021.
 The good and the bad were discussed.
 I can honestly say that the customers pointed out that there was more positive than negative.
 One example was upgrades and patching.
 Far less time spent doing these activities.
-Engineers spend more time do Engineering work.
+Engineers spend more time doing Engineering work.
 Upgrades and patching become more of a monitoring activity.
 * Everyone was shaking hands, hugs, laughing,  and just catching up.
 * Attendees engaged in lively discussions, networking, and sharing project updates.
 * The food and drink provided was awesome.
-*The event had zero negativity, reflecting a strong sense of community among the attendees.
+* The event had zero negativity, reflecting a strong sense of community among the attendees.

 ---

 ###### Personal Highlights:
 * I was able to meet a co-worker that I have known for almost 5 years, in person.
 [Brock Peterson](https://www.brockpeterson.com) and I are both VCF Aria Specialists.
 We help VMware Healthcare and Life Sciences customers with Automation, Monitoring and Logging.
 Brock has been a Role Model/Mentor of mine and it was nice to personally say thanks for all the help he has provided these past couple of years and being a valuable resource for me.
 If you use the VMware product Aria Operations (vROPS), I can guarantee you have read at least one of the awesome [blogs](https://www.brockpeterson.com) that he has written about the product.
 * The event's organizers, [Marcus Roberts](https://www.linkedin.com/in/marcus-roberts-1a418724/) and [Dan Thomas](https://www.linkedin.com/in/dan0thom/), deserve special recognition for their hard work in making the event a success.
-Marcus provided a good conversation at the beginning of the event to give everyone updates and Dan a great fireside chat with the customer discussing their VCF journey.
+Marcus provided a good conversation at the beginning of the event to give everyone updates and Dan had great fireside chat with the customer discussing their VCF journey, see pic below.

 ---

-Here are some pics from the event to enjoy.
+###### Here are some pics from the event to enjoy.:

+**Brock Peterson and Dale Hassinger:**
+{{< image src="hvc-01.jpeg" caption="Click to see Larger Image of Screen Shot">}}

+---

+**Dan Thomas having a Fireside Chat:**
+{{< image src="hvc-02.jpeg" caption="Click to see Larger Image of Screen Shot">}}

+---

+**HVC Community:**
+{{< image src="hvc-03.jpeg" caption="Click to see Larger Image of Screen Shot">}}

+---

+**HVC Community:**
+{{< image src="hvc-04.jpeg" caption="Click to see Larger Image of Screen Shot">}}

+---

+**VMware by Broadcom Team:**
-{{< image src="learn-01.png" caption="Click to see Larger Image of Screen Shot">}}
+{{< image src="hvc-05.jpeg" caption="Click to see Larger Image of Screen Shot">}}

 ---